Melaleuca viridiflora

 Myrtaceae

-Form and Size: A small erect or straggly tree, 3-10m high.
+Form and Size: A small erect or straggly tree, 3-10m

 Distribution: Across northern tropical Australia; along

-streams, in swampy areas, and often in dense stands in open woodlands.
+streams, in swampy areas, and often in dense stands in open woodlands

 Leaves: Broad, oval, flat, stiff, thick, smooth, dull dark green, 5-7

-longitudinal veins, 7-19cm x 2.5-5.5cm; new growth hairy, pink to mauve.
+longitudinal veins, 7-19cm x 2.5-5.5cm;

-Bark: grey to cream, fibrous, papery layers.
+Bark: grey to cream, fibrous, papery layers

 Flowers: Cream or greenish-cream, occasionally red or pink;

-borne on dense cylindrical spikes 5-10cm x 4-6cm, carried in groups of 1-4.
+borne on dense cylindrical spikes 5-10cm x 4-6cm,

-Flowering Period: November to June.
+Flowering Period: November to June

-Fruit: Capsules, woody, 0.3-0.5cm x 0.4- 0.6cm.
+Fruit: Capsules, woody, 0.3-0.5cm x 0.4- 0.6cm

-Cultivation/Notes: Propagate from seed.
-Adaptable to a wide
+Cultivation/Notes: Propagate from seed

-range of soils and conditions, but does well on heavy clays which are waterlogged in the wet.
+but does well on heavy clays which are waterlogged in the wet

 |